Download Charges

 • For each page up to number_of_pages:

-• Call the API with limit: 100000 and last_charge_id from the previous response.
+• Call the API with limit: 100000 and starting_after with the last_charge_id value from the previous response.

-• Update last_charge_id with the new value from the response headers.
+• Update starting_after with the new value from the response headers.

 • Collect the records.